GabrielDornelles/pytorch-ocr/README.md

 ## Currently Support:

 - CRNNs
+- Attention (but projected back to linear layer)
 - CTC Loss

 ## Will Support:
-- Attention at predictions (so you can choose either CTC or Attention)
+- Attention with CrossEntropyLoss
 - Other backbones